Independent politicians in Australia: Background

 All politicians in Australia are still required to fulfil their obligations, if elected, regardless of whether they are independent or are part of a political party.
 All are also afforded the opportunity to speak on behalf of their electorate or district, if a member of the house of representatives, or state or region, if a member of the senate.

 Federal

-Before 2022 independents were not often elected to the federal Parliament of Australia.
+Before 2022, independents were not often elected to the federal Parliament of Australia.
 Historically independents were more commonly elected to state parliaments.
-In 2022 seven new independents were elected to the House of Representatives of whom only one was previously active in one of the traditional political parties.
+In 2022 seven new independents were elected to the House of Representatives of whom only one was previously active in one of the traditional political parties; many of these were known as teal independents, a loose collective of social progressives challenging moderate Liberal seats.
 Historically, many independents were former members of one of Australia's main parties, the Australian Labor Party, the Liberal Party of Australia and the National Party of Australia.
-On 16 July 2013 a political party named the Australian Independents was registered with the Australian Electoral Commission.
+On 16 July 2013, a political party named the Australian Independents was registered with the Australian Electoral Commission.
 It was deregistered on 4 February 2016.

 House of Representatives

-As of 2022, eleven independents sit in the Australian House of Representatives: Andrew Gee from Calare in New South Wales, Andrew Wilkie from Clark in Tasmania (former Greens candidate), Helen Haines from Indi in Victoria, Zali Steggall from Warringah in New South Wales, Kate Chaney from Curtin in Western Australia, Zoe Daniel from Goldstein in Victoria, Dai Le from Fowler in New South Wales, Dr Monique Ryan from Kooyong in Victoria, Dr Sophie Scamps from Mackellar in New South Wales, Allegra Spender from Wentworth in New South Wales and Kylea Tink from North Sydney in New South Wales.

 Casual vacancies in the House of Representatives of independent members are filled in the same way as for party members, i.e., by a by-election.